-Market Pricing is where council sets prices based on the benchmarked competitive prices of alternate suppliers.
+Market pricing (a) is where Council sets prices based on the benchmarked competitive prices of alternate suppliers.
 In general market price represents full cost recovery plus an allowance for profit.
-Market prices will be used when other providers exist in the given market, and council needs to meet its obligations under the government's Competitive Neutrality Policy.
+Market prices will be used when other providers exist in the given market, and Council needs to meet its obligations under the government's Competitive Neutrality Policy.

-It should be noted that if a market price is lower than council's full cost price, then the market price would represent council subsidising that service.
+It should be noted that if a market price is lower than Council's full cost price, then the market price would represent Council subsidising that service.
 If this situation exists, and there are other suppliers existing in the market at the same price, this may mean that council is not the most efficient supplier in the marketplace.
-In this situation, council will consider whether there is a community service obligation and whether council should be providing this service at all.
+In this situation, Council will consider whether there is a community service obligation and whether Council should be providing this service at all.

-Full cost recovery pricing aims to recover all direct and indirect costs incurred by council.
+Full cost recovery price (b) aims to recover all direct and indirect costs incurred by Council.
 This pricing should be used where a service provided by Council benefits individual customers specifically, rather than the community as a whole.
 In principle, fees and charges should be set at a level that recovers the full cost of providing the services unless there is an overriding policy or imperative in favour of subsidisation.

-Subsidised pricing is where council subsidises a service by not passing the full cost of that service onto the customer.
-Subsidies may range from full subsidies (i.e., council provides the service free of charge) to partial subsidies, where council provides the service to the user with a discount.
-The subsidy can be funded from council's rate revenue or other sources such as Commonwealth and state funding programs.
-Full council subsidy pricing and partial cost pricing should always be based on knowledge of the full cost of providing a service.

-As per the Victorian Auditor General's Office report "Fees and charges - cost recovery by local government" recommendations, council will develop a user fee pricing policy to help guide the fair and equitable setting of prices.
+Subsidised pricing (c) is where Council subsidises a service by not passing the full cost of that service onto the customer.
+Subsidies may range from full subsidies (i.e., Council provides the service free of charge) to partial subsidies, where council provides the service to the user with a discount.
+The subsidy can be funded from Council's rate revenue or other sources such as federal and state funding programs.
+Full Council subsidy pricing and partial cost pricing should always be based on knowledge of the full cost of providing a service.
+As per the Victorian Auditor General's Office report "fees and charges - cost recovery by local government" recommendations, Council will develop a user fee pricing policy to help guide the fair and equitable setting of prices.

 The policy will outline the process for setting fee prices and includes such principles as:

-• Both direct and indirect costs to be considered when setting prices;

-- Accessibility, affordability and efficient delivery of services must be considered; and - Competitive neutrality with commercial providers.
+- Both direct and indirect costs to be considered when setting prices; - Accessibility, affordability and efficient delivery of services must be considered; and - Competitive neutrality with commercial providers.